-- Termination of the covered employee's (or elected official's) employment for any reason except gross misconduct, or the covered employee's loss of eligibility to participate due to reduced work hours. - When a covered employee is on a leave of absence due to military service obligations. - Death of a covered employee or elected official. - Divorce or legal separation from a covered employee or elected official. - A covered dependent ceases to be a "dependent child" under the health insurance plan. - A covered dependent child's loss of eligibility to participate in the insurance plan due to the covered employee or elected official becoming covered by Medicare as a result of total disability or choosing Medicare in place of the insurance plan at age sixty-five (65).
+- Termination of the covered employee's (or elected official's) employment for any reason except gross misconduct, or the covered employee's loss of eligibility to participate due to reduced work hours. - When a covered employee is on a leave of absence due to military service obligations. - Death of a covered employee or elected official.

+- A covered dependent ceases to be a "dependent child" under the health insurance plan. - A covered dependent child's loss of eligibility to participate in the insurance plan due to the covered employee or elected official becoming covered by Medicare as a result of total disability or choosing Medicare in place of the insurance plan at age sixty-five (65).